Exchange Acquisition Company

 On Oct.
-11, Nasdaq issued listing rules special acquisition companies.
+11, Nasdaq listing rules on special acquisition entities.

 - Amend IM-5101-2 applicable to companies planning to complete IPO and engage

-in merger, acquisition with unidentified companies within a specific period of time.
+in merger, acquisition with unidentified companies within specific period of time.

 - Four Proposals

 - To reduce number of round-lot holders required for initial listing from 300 to 150.